Nesador95/Computational-Physics-Solutions/Chapter 2 Python programming for physicists/README.md

 # Chapter 2 Python Programming for Physicists

 ##### Exercise 2.1
-this program calculates the time it takes for a ball to hit the ground when dropped from a tower of the desired height in meters ignoring air resistance.
+This program calculates the time it takes for a ball to hit the ground when dropped from a tower of the desired height in meters ignoring air resistance.
 ##### Exercise 2.2
 This program calculates the distance away a satellite needs to be from the surface of the earth to complete the specified period written in seconds.
 ##### Exercise 2.3